Mikejo5000/vsts-docs-pr/docs/report/extend-analytics/index.md

 ---
-title: Extend on Analytics with OData (VSTS)
+title: Extend Analytics with OData (VSTS)
 description: Index to topics for using OData backed Analytics Service on VSTS
 ms.assetid:
 ms.prod: vs-devops-alm